Brent Foster (director)

-Brent Foster is a Canadian commercial and documentary film director best known for bringing out authentic performances on screen—often casting everyday people as the subjects of his films.
+Brent Foster (born 10 January 1982) is a Canadian commercial and documentary film director best known for bringing out authentic performances on screen—often casting everyday people as the subjects of his films.
 His project While I'm Here, a collection of individual global stories following everyday heroes, has gone viral on several platforms and earned Foster wide recognition and success.

 Career

 Foster, inspired by the documentary-style photos in his local newspaper, began his career as a photojournalist.
 He was interested in using photography as a tool for storytelling, and this passion led him to explore the world.
 His job allowed him to experience more than 45 countries, working for editorial clients such as The New York Times, Time, and Canadian Geographic.

 While working as a photojournalist for the Los Angeles Times, Foster learned how to create authentic content and help subjects to quickly become comfortable in front of the camera.
 Additionally, the editorial world allowed Foster to recognize the significance of telling stories through cinematic work—this led him to a career shift into filmmaking.

 Foster has since acted as Director on projects for global brands such as Nike, Huawei, DJI, and Gatorade to help them create authentic pieces of content that resonate with viewers.
 He is represented by Scouts Honour.